logicmonkey/piyak/README.md

 [![IMAGE ALT TEXT](https://i.ytimg.com/vi/152-v3C7pP8/hqdefault.jpg)](http://www.youtube.com/watch?v=152-v3C7pP8 "Piyak in use")

 ## Forensics
 The Raspberry Pi times the duration between events using a 1MHz clock - in theory to the nearest microsecond.
-So counting the revs on a a wheel spinning at 900 rpm or 15 times/second should be no problem for it.
+So counting the revs on a wheel spinning at 900 rpm (15 times/second) should be no problem for it.
 The forensic_DATETIME.csv file contains the duration of every revolution and can be read into your favourite spreadsheet program.

 This is for interest only - a kayak ergo is additional to (not a subsitute for) time on the water.
 Don't read too much into it.

-Let's read too much into it... here's a 70 second kayak session:
+Let's read too much into it.
+Here's a 70 second kayak session:

 ![Short Session](https://raw.githubusercontent.com/logicmonkey/piyak/master/piyak_session.png)